davidmhewitt/gst-plugin-ndi/README.md

 ```
 * Install the NDI SDK shared libraries (`.so` files) into `/usr/lib/x86_64-linux-gnu/`
 * Install the NDI SDK header files (`.h` files) into `/usr/include/libndi`

-Alternatively, you can perform the same steps as above on your host machine to compile and run the plugin outside of a Docker container.